phalpern/WG21-halpern/vector-execution-models.md

 lane starts the next step.
 Each step is further subdivided into smaller steps, recursively, with a lockstep barrier before each sub-step until we come to a primitive step that cannot be subdivided (where _primitive step_ would need to be defined in any specific proposal).
-If a local variable (including any temporary variable) is needed by any step, then a separate instance of that local variable is created for each lane.

 Mapping to SIMD hardware
 ------------------------